Azure/Enterprise-Scale-for-AVS/GettingStarted.md

 ```

 # Confirming Deployment
-Private cloud deployment will take around 3-4 hours.
+Private cloud deployment takes around 3-4 hours.
 Once the deployment has completed it is important to check that the deployment succeeded & the AVS Private Cloud status is "Succeeded".
 If the Private Cloud fails to deploy, you may need to [raise a support ticket](https://docs.microsoft.com/en-us/azure/azure-vmware/fix-deployment-failures).